 They should be able to hold their own in the world of work, sustain relationships with others and, in time, pass on stable values to their own families.

 There are two large Common Rooms, as well as a computer room.
 Fast broadband WiFi is available throughout the House.

 Allenby was built in 1867 by its first Housemaster, the poet and mystic James Rhoades, and was originally called Highfield, presumably because of its location.

 Having been converted, Allenby re-opened as the second of Haileybury’s five girls’ houses in 1984.

 The house badge is of an eagle displayed, an eagle being the symbol of courage, perspicacity and strength.
 The house motto is Sursum Corda (raise up your hearts), also the motto of Haileybury itself, and house colours are blue and pale blue.

 Tutors and HPA representative

-Clare is supported in her work by an experienced team of Tutors at Allenby, in addition to a House Matron who helps with the day-to-day domestic management of the House.
+Nicola is supported in her work by an experienced team of Tutors at Allenby, in addition to a House Matron who helps with the day-to-day domestic management of the House.
 The House also has its own representative from the Haileybury Parents’ Association (HPA).